stla/mpolynomials/README.md

 -- M (Monomial {coefficient = 8.0, powers = fromList [4,2,2]})
 ```

-Alternatively, one can use the algebraic instance of the polynomials:
+Alternatively, one can use the algebraic instances of the polynomials:

 ```haskell
 import qualified Algebra.Additive as AA